samarthj/AUR/README.md

 I built an action to do so that is tailor-ed for my purposes. https://github.com/marketplace/actions/archlinux-pkgbuild

-I use these under 3 different use-cases (the workflows are mentioned on the shields above):
+I use these under different use-cases (the workflows are mentioned on the shields above):
 - git-packages
 - python-named packages
 - python non-standard named packages
+- git release tracking packages

 ### Local Build Setup